Aluminio-visto/DataScience-ScikitLearn/Bank Loan predictor (MD).md

 #### Plotting features & labels

 Let's plot the three first column features: terms vs. age vs. Principal (the loan mount), and colour them differently if paidoff or not (labels).
-The aim of this exercise is to devise a classificator that accurately splits the two colour groups.
+The aim of this exercise is to devise a classificator (in this graph, a plane or curved surface) that accurately splits the two colour groups.

 There is a major concern in these kinds of applications: overfitting.
-When devising a classificator and training the machine, there is a big risk of training the machine so that it learns to split our ttraining data, not being able to make accurate predictions on real data.
-There are several strategies to avoid this overfitting, but they are out of the scope of this exercise.
+When devising a classificator and training the machine, there is a big risk of training the machine so well that it "learns" (in the graph, it draws a perfect curved surface separating all points) how to split all of our training data, however not being able to make accurate predictions when feeding new, actual data.
+There are several strategies to avoid this overfitting (Dropouts, Augmentation, Regularization...) but they are out of the scope of this exercise.

 ```python